polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 > The following sections will start _from scratch_ - assuming that you have cleared the
 > existing `pallet/template/src/lib.rs` file.
-> how to build a pallet from ground zero.

 ## Write a Pallet from Scratch